OSVR/OSVR-Tracker-Viewer/redist/README-components-and-licenses.txt

-This code was built against OSVR-Core binaries - see other text files for information on which version.
+OSVR-Tracker-Viewer code was built against OSVR-Core binaries - see other text files for information on which version.

 This distribution includes some OpenSceneGraph binary files, built from source here: https://github.com/OpenSceneGraph/osg